DrakeLab/miller-tb-assortativity/README.md

 ### Study design:

-We will examine the effects of sex-assortativity and sex-specific susceptibility on the ratio of male to female cases using SIR and SIRS models of disease spread on simulated networks.
-In the simulated networks, each node will represent an individual and each link is a connection between individuals that infection can spread.
+We will examine the effects of sex-assortativity and sex-specific susceptibility on the ratio of male to female cases using SIR and SIRS models of disease spread on synthetic contact networks.
+In the synthetic contact networks, each node will represent an individual and each link is an interaction between individuals that infection can spread.

 _Network generation:_

-Simulated networks will vary in level of sex-assortativity, r, calculated according to Newman's discrete assortativity coefficient (Newman 2003) as
+To understand how increasing assortativity could change patterns of sex-bias in TB, we will will vary assortativity, r.
+Assortativity will be calculated according to Newman's discrete assortativity coefficient (Newman 2003) as

 \[ r = \frac{\sum_i{e_{ii}} - \sum_i{(a(i)^2)}}{1-\sum_i{(1-a(i)^2)}}  = \frac{Tr \textbf{E} - ||E^2||}{1 - ||E^2||}\]